Wednesday June 24, 2020

 Click here for a more comprehensive list of funded activities.

-As the community recovers from the pandemic, we are going to need vibrant charities providing services and building community vitality.
+As pandemic recovery begins, the community is going to need vibrant charities providing services and building community vitality.
 This fall, the Community Foundation will be inviting charities to share their recovery and sustainability plans.
-Donate to the Here for Good Fund to help with this work.
+Donate to the Community Response Fund Fund to help with this work.